Informative Path Planning with Guaranteed Estimation Uncertainty: Related Work

-\textbf{IPP methods with estimation uncertainty guarantees:} A key motivation for our work is the comparatively small set of IPP methods that provide \emph{estimation-uncertainty guarantees}---i.e., methods that certify the reconstructed field meets a user-specified uncertainty, rather than merely improving an aggregate information metric.
-Suryan and Tokekar study learning a spatial field in minimum time with a team of robots, leveraging GP structure and deriving performance guarantees for multi-robot sampling under time constraints~\cite{SuryanT20}.
-Building on this foundation, Dutta~\emph{et al.}\ present approximation algorithms for the associated sample-placement and shortest-path problems in convex environments, strengthening prior theoretical guarantees~\cite{DuttaWTS23}.
-Together, these works demonstrate that coverage-style certification can be integrated with informative sampling.
+\textbf{IPP Methods with Estimation Uncertainty Guarantees:} The most relevant approaches to our work belong to the specialized class of IPP methods that provide formal \emph{estimation uncertainty guarantees}.
+Unlike standard information-gathering techniques, these methods certify that a reconstructed field satisfies a user-specified uncertainty threshold.
+For instance, Suryan and Tokekar investigated minimum-time field learning with multi-robot teams, leveraging GP structures to derive performance guarantees under operational time constraints~\cite{SuryanT20}.
+Building on this foundation, Dutta~\emph{et al.} developed approximation algorithms for the dual sensor placement and shortest-path problems, strengthening theoretical guarantees within convex environments~\cite{DuttaWTS23}.
+Collectively, these works demonstrate that rigorous, coverage-style certification can be successfully integrated into the informative sampling paradigm.

-\textit{Contrast to our work:} Prior guarantee-bearing methods typically assume a \emph{single stationary} correlation structure and derive guarantees for simplified convex geometries, which can be mismatched to spatially varying fields and obstacle-rich domains.
-We support expressive (including non-stationary) correlation models and enforce the same worst-case uncertainty requirement in \emph{non-convex environments with known obstacles}, while also providing near-optimal approximation guarantees.
+\textit{Contrast to our work:} Since existing uncertainty guarantee-based methods typically assume stationary correlations and convex geometries, they often fail in spatially varying or obstacle-dense environments.
+We extend these guarantees to expressive, non-stationary models and non-convex domains, providing formal certificates for both near-optimal approximation and estimation uncertainty.